 - the statutory provisions relied on;

-- the nature of the decision sought from the Tribunal.
+- and the nature of the decision sought from the Tribunal.

-The respondent, (either the President of the CBSA under the Customs Act or the Special Import Measures Act or the Minister of National Revenue under the Excise Tax Act) must submit a response to the appellant's brief within 60 days of receipt of the appellant's brief.
+The respondent (either the President of the CBSA under the Customs Act or the SIMA or the Minister of National Revenue under the Excise Tax Act) must submit a response to the appellant's brief within 60 days of receipt of the appellant's brief.
 The due date will be provided in the Tribunal’s letter acknowledging receipt of the appellant’s brief.
 The respondent must also submit one copy of its brief to the Tribunal in electronic format, and must, simultaneously, provide it to the appellant.

 A party wanting portions of the information that it files with the Tribunal to be designated as confidential must submit two versions of the information to the Tribunal:

-- A confidential version containing all the confidential information and labelled “Confidential” on every page that contains confidential information.
+- A confidential version containing all the confidential information and marked “PROTECTED” on every page that contains confidential information.
 In addition, all confidential information should be highlighted by using shading, boldface characters or square brackets; and

-- a separate public version of the same document with the confidential information fully deleted (i.e. you may not simply mask or hide the confidential information under shading, it must be deleted from underneath any masking or shading); or
+- A separate public version of the same document with the confidential information fully deleted (not simply masked or hidden).

-In the alternative to filing a public version as described in 2, you may file a public summary of the confidential information.
+Instead of filing a public version, a party may file a public summary of the confidential information.
 In either case, the public version or the public summary must give the party opposite and the Tribunal sufficient information to understand the nature of the confidential information.